‘Not the same Bibi’: Why Israel’s public has turned on Netanyahu

 | TEL AVIV, Israel

-Amid cratering polls numbers, mass protests in the streets, and a recent military escalation on multiple fronts, Prime Minister Benjamin Netanyahu sought the comfort of a friendly chat on Israel’s Channel 14, considered a safe space for his messaging.
+Amid cratering poll numbers, mass protests in the streets, and a recent military escalation on multiple fronts, Prime Minister Benjamin Netanyahu sought the comfort of a friendly chat on Israel’s Channel 14, considered a safe space for his messaging.
 Yet even there, the gravity of his – and Israel’s – current reality broke through.

 “It seems that something here isn’t working out,” said TV host and Netanyahu supporter Yinon Magal last Thursday, pointing to the economy and security issues.
 “There’s a sour feeling in general.”